zjunlp/EasyEdit/README_2.md

-## 📌Use EasySteer
+## 📌Use EasyEdit2

 You can use `steer.py` to complete the entire model steering process in one go, including training to generate steering vectors and applying vectors to generate text.
 Alternatively, you can perform these steps separately - we recommend the latter approach.

-EasySteer is organized into two main components:
+EasyEdit2 is organized into two main components:

 ### Vector Generator